kubukoz/blog/mdoc/flakes-first-steps.md

 ## Nix syntax 101

-In general, a Nix file contains a Nix expression.
-These are quite similar to JSON (see [manual for the Nix syntax][nix-syntax-manual]).
+In the parts that the two languages share, Nix is actually quite similar to JSON (see [manual for the Nix syntax][nix-syntax-manual]).
-The following JSON:
+The following JSON object:

 ```json
 {